How To Recover From Ransomware Attack?

 How Does Ransomware Work?

-1. The attacker gains access to the victim’s device or network.
+1. Attacker accesses the victim’s device or network.

-3. Once installed, the ransomware locks down the device or encrypts the user’s files.
+3. Once installed, this malicious software locks the device or encrypts user files.

-4. The user is then shown a message telling them to pay a ransom to unlock their device or files.
+4. The user receives a ransom notice to unlock their device or files.

 Prevention Tips For Ransomware Attacks